xxlong0/NeuralUDF/README.md

 ## [Project Page](https://www.xxlong.site/NeuralUDF/) | [Paper](https://arxiv.org/abs/2211.14173)

-We have released the core codes now and will gradually release all the codes in the following days.
+We have released the core code now and will gradually release all the code in the following days.

 ![](./docs/images/teaser.png)